frappe/erpnext_documentation/user/manual/en/erpnext_integration/google_contacts.md

 ERPNext provides an integration with Google Contacts in order for all users to synchronize their Google Contacts with ERPNext.

-The following should be noted when synchronizing contacts in ERPNext from Google Contacts:

-- All the contacts present in Google Contacts will be synchronized to ERPNext.
-- If any of the Google Contacts has multiple Email IDs associated with it, new ERPNext contacts will be created for each Email ID.

 ## How to set up Google Contacts Integration

 In order to allow a synchronization with Google Contacts, you need to authorize ERPNext to get Contacts data from Google.
 Google Contacts Integration is set up with the following steps: